Updated October 2025

 YCombinator’s website lists all of the companies that they have invested in.
 This is a great place to find leads as all of these companies are recently funded.

-LinkedIn Sales Navigator is the best way to find leads for outbound sales.
+LinkedIn Sales Navigator is usually the best way to find B2B leads for outbound sales.

-You can then use Emailchaser’s LinkedIn Email Finder extension to export your leads with their email addresses.
+You can use Emailchaser's Lead Finder feature to extract leads with their emails from Sales Navigator.

 It is important that you don’t buy existing email lists, as these lists are often inaccurate and contain “spam traps” which will cause your emails to go to spam.